-Paul Skenes and Konnor Griffin shared the field for the first time as Pittsburgh Pirates on Tuesday, and the 23-year-old right-hander and 19-year-old rookie shortstop flashed why they are billed as generational talents.
+Paul Skenes and Konnor Griffin shared the field for the first time as Pittsburgh Pirates on Tuesday night, and the 23-year-old right-hander and 19-year-old rookie shortstop flashed why they are billed as generational talents.

 The reigning National League Cy Young Award winner, Skenes flirted with a no-hitter for five-plus innings in recording six strikeouts with two hits and two walks for his first quality start of the season.